 Our partners share our ambition to develop sustainable homes that meet the needs and requirements of people and communities, and we are committed to deepening our partnerships with a range of sustainable and innovative delivery partners, including the community-led housing sector, small and medium-sized enterprise (SME) developers and a range of affordable housing providers, to diversify the provision of new homes.
 We will explore new ways of working together and unlocking the barriers to delivery often faced by those aiming to go the extra mile, providing the highest standard and quality of affordable homes.
-We will work with partners to identify the skills, expertise and supply chains needed to make sure that our homes are equipped for our net zero-carbon future by 2038 in West Yorkshire.
-We will also encourage futureproofed homes by supporting our local authority partners to secure high-quality, low-carbon development across the region that meets requirements such as the Future Homes Standard and avoids the need for additional retrofitting, as well as developments that have robust, climate-resilient infrastructure to protect residents from risks such as flooding.
+We will work with partners to identify the skills, expertise and supply chains needed to make sure that our homes are equipped for our net zero-carbon future by 2038.
+We will also encourage futureproofed homes by supporting our local authority partners to secure high-quality, low-carbon development across the region.
+To avoid the need for additional retrofitting, we will support our local authority partners to implement requirements such as the Future Homes Standard, and to ensure that developments have robust, climate-resilient infrastructure to protect residents from risks such as flooding.